podgorskiy/DeepLearningServerSetup/DesktopAndServerInstallation.md

 # Ubuntu Desktop and Server Installation

-Ubuntu Desktop and Server installation have identical kernels, and mainly differ in that Server installations doen't have some desktop packages.
+Ubuntu Desktop and Server installation have identical kernels, and mainly differ in that Server installations doesn't have some desktop packages.

-In fact, one can use desktop installation for the deep-learning server.
+In fact, one can use the desktop installation for the deep-learning server.

 You can choose to [delete all GUI](https://askubuntu.com/questions/856373/how-do-you-completely-remove-ubuntu-desktop-along-with-all-installed-packages-wi) [from the installation](https://www.techandme.se/completley-remove-ubuntu-desktop-from-a-ubuntu-server/) to save the disk space: